strexx/FBSA/README.md

 - Notification when a free spot is available
 - Favorite storages (add, delete)
 - Show directions to closest available storage (GPS)

+### Features for MVP
+- Map with storages
+- Tooltip for storages with information
+- Notification when a free spot is available